>TOPICS

 A prerequisite for a totalitarian movement was the mobilization of those masses who until then had not felt addressed by the politics of representative democracy.
 Therefore, according to Hannah Arendt, totalitarian movements have their best chances in very populated countries and in times of mass migration and mass unemployment.

 The success of totalitarian movements among the masses meant the end of two illusions of democratically ruled countries […].
-The first was that the people in its majority had taken an active part in government […] the movements showed that the politically neutral and indifferent masses could easily be the majority in democratically ruled countries […].
+The first was that the people in its majority had taken an active part in government […] The movements showed that the politically neutral and indifferent masses could easily be the majority in democratically ruled countries […].
 The second democratic illusion […] was that these politically disinterested masses do not count […].
-Now it has become clear […] that democratic governments rely as much on the silent consent and tolerance of this disinterested and inarticulate part of the population as on the articulate and visible institutions and organizations of the country.18
+Now it has become clear […] that democratic governments rely as much on the silent consent and tolerance of this disinterested and inarticulate part of the population as on the articulate and visible institutions and organizations of the country.
+18

 Visiting right

-Furthermore, Derrida’s concept of hospitality goes back to Immanuel Kant’s writing ‘To Perpetual Peace‘.
-It was emphasized by Jacques Derrida in his ‘philosophy of friendship’.
+Furthermore, Derrida’s concept of hospitality goes back to Immanuel Kant’s writing To Perpetual Peace.
+It was emphasized by Jacques Derrida in his Philosophy of Friendship.
 It is a right that all people have as citizens of the world.
-According to Kant, it is the right of a stranger, ‘not to be treated in a hostile manner by another because of his arrival on another’s soil‘.
+According to Kant, it is the right of a stranger, ‚not to be treated in a hostile manner by another because of his arrival on another’s soil‚.
 Even though one may refuse to receive him when this can be done without causing his destruction.
-But so long as he peacefully occupies his place, one may not treat him with hostility.
-Moreover, Kant wrote about the right of visitation, ‘which entitles each human being to offer himself for society by virtue of the common ownership of the surface of the earth‘.
-This formulation was enshrined in the 1951 Geneva Convention Relating to the Status of Refugees
+But as long as he peacefully occupies his place, one may not treat him with hostility.
+Moreover, Kant wrote about the right of visitation, which entitles each human being to offer himself to society by the common ownership of the surface of the earth.
+This formulation was enshrined in the 1951 Geneva Convention Relating to the Status of Refugees.

 Dangerous moment